 Home Staging at Christmas – Is it the right or wrong thing to do?

-My clients beautiful home is on the market.
+My clients beautiful home in Barrie is on the market.

 This lovely couple are super organized in every space including the storage and laundry/sewing room.
 The home is tastefully decorated with updated furnishings.
 A little de-personalizing made it market ready.